 Prostate cancer is the most common cancer among men in Canada and Quebec.
 It mainly affects men over the age of 50, but can also be detected in young adults.
 Trans or non-binary people born with a prostate can also be affected.

 Prostate cancer develops slowly and non-aggressively.
 It can therefore be easily treated if diagnosed in time, i.e. before it spreads outside the prostate.
+In our article, find out more about prostate cancer and screening options:

 What are the causes?